danpalmer/danpalmer.me/posts/2019-07-02-on-signing-in-with-apple.md

 available within Apple's policies.

 [^1]:
     Since this distinction may be nuanced, it's worth noting that this is not just the number of users completing sign-up, but more measured as the value to the business in them becoming customers.
 While I can't remember if this distinction was relevant in this particular test, one thing we have seen in changes to the registration process is that they can reduce the number of sign-ups, but increase the number of customers.

 [^2]:
     There are three main points at which Facebook receive information from a social sign-in: at sign-up, at the point the app/site/service registers an account conversion with Facebook, and at re-authentication time when the user signs in again.
 It's very likely that the first two have already happened by this point, and they contain the bulk of the interesting data – Facebook knows that you use the app, they know all the data about you that the app chose to share when marking you as "converted", they likely know where you came from to install the app or sign up for an account (i.e. the marketing channel).

 [^3]:
     Thread is lucky that we have a website where we can put this flow – many apps don't and would have to have the flow in the app, something I have very little hope of Apple allowing, as this would mean that a **Sign in with Facebook** button would still exist in the app, without the requisite **Sign in with Apple** button.

 [^4]:
     If you've paid off a £100 balance three times before, they may well let you do the same for £500.
 If you paid late (with a fee) on a £100 balance, they may not let you take credit again (these numbers are an example and may not be entirely accurate, but are representative of how this may work).

 [^5]:
     As these addresses start to become more pervasive, the quality of the hidden "knowledge graph" of user data will begin to deteriorate.
 I wonder whether Apple's SSO has the power alone to cause this enough to materially impact the industry.
 I suspect it may be a little like herd immunity, in that total coverage may not be needed to sufficiently deteriorate the data quality, to make it nearly worthless.

 [^6]:
-  It I'm not entirely familiar with the terms of service of our payment provider, so potentially they may not be as innocent as I make out, however I suspect they probably do not forward this on as selling customer data does not appear to be in their business model, could very well breach FCA regulations, and would likely violate GDPR.
+    I'm not entirely familiar with the terms of service of our payment provider, so potentially they may not be as innocent as I make out, however I suspect they probably do not forward this on as selling customer data does not appear to be in their business model, could very well breach FCA regulations, and would likely violate GDPR.

 [^7]:
     The address conversion could even be done to a normalised and hashed email address so that the third party service must already know about the address in order to reveal it, and would be unable to harvest new addresses from the programme.

 [^8]:
     This is a huge simplification, but roughly transactional email, marketing email, notifications, and service updates should be split across different domains.
 This allows for email providers to understand the separate patterns that each of these will have, and tailor their handling of the email accordingly.

 [^9]:
     I can't speak to whether it actually is in this case, but different providers have different approaches.
 Some are happy to be just a carrier, and have almost all aspects of their service be "whitelabelled" and branded or controlled by the client (Thread).
 Others prefer to own more of the customer relationship, and have a brand presence, therefore requiring that they own communication with the customer.
 Issues are similar for payment providers – it's rare to see a Stripe logo on a page or email as they are happy to be "infrastructure" in that way, but you never pay with PayPal without going _through_ PayPal and seeing plenty of their branding.
 It's a complex topic, and one that Apple are not going to simply force by sheer weight.